 After prayerful consideration of all the elements involved, we take the resources that we have and persevere for the good of the children the best that we can.

-Today there are so many home education helps that it can be easier to give a good education at home than before the turn of the century.
-(That's a fun line to write - being one who used that term to mean one hundred years earlier!)
+Today there are so many home education helps that it can be easier to give a good education at home now than it was before the turn of the century.
+(That's a fun line to write - being one who used to use that term to mean one hundred years earlier!)

 The main reason for this website is to help others learn the truths of the Catholic Faith easily.
 A helping hand with instruction and drill are always welcome, especially if it is on hand all day at anytime.

 There are many helps with video instruction of Math, Science and even Writing.
 Well, we're doing our little bit with audios and printables of the First Communion and Confirmation catechisms.
 Our audios help with reviewing the questions and answers - just like having a tutor to help with review.